ADHIPAN-MODS/KUNJASSU_MON/README.md

 By establishing the Userbot, you are deemed to have accepted these responsibilities.
 ```

+## License
+This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
-`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
+`WhatsApp, YOUTUBE` name, its variations and the logo are registered trademarks of Facebook And Google.
 We have nothing to do with the registered trademark